weiss-cha/Personal-Details-OOP/README.md

 ## Personal-Details-OOP
-Class with getter, setter and toString() function.
+Class with getter, setter and toString() functions.